joostvangils/BPMN_RPA/README.md

    * If the Sequence flow arrow is originating from an Exclusive Gateway, the Sequence flow arrow must have a value of 'True' or 'False'.

 #### Variables
 The % sign is used as brackets around a Variable.
 For example, "%name%" is the Variable 'name'.
 When you use %name% as an input, the Action will use the value that has previously been stored in that Variable, so you should have an earlier Action that assigned a value to %name% as an output.
-By assigning output values to Variables, and then using them as input in later steps, you can pass information through a Workflow.
+By assigning output values to Variables, and then using them as input in later steps, you can pass information through a Workflow.<br><br>
+You can store any type of information into a variable, like:
+* Texts
+* Numbers
+* Booleans
+* Lists
+* Class objects <br>
+etc. etc.

 #### Loops
 You can create loops by using exclusive gateways.
 An exclusive gateway should always have two sequence flow arrows: one with the label "True" and the other with the label "False".
 The actual true/false decision isn't made in the exclusive gateway itself, but in the last sask before the exclusive gateway.
 An example:<br>